OctopusDeploy/blog/blog/2020-06/database-feature-branch-deployments/index.md

 - How often should that backup be made?
 - Finally, when does that sandbox get torn down?

-Those questions are only around the creation of the feature branch sandboxes in **Test**!
+Those questions are only about the creation of the feature branch sandboxes in **Test**!
 There are a few other questions I typically encounter.
 A lot of these questions are focused on building trust in the database deployment process.

 - When should the DBAs get involved?  **Production** is too late, and when the feature branch is created in ** Test** is too early.
 - Who should trigger the deployment to **Production**?